 The following targets broadly support these aims, though it is recognised there are significant challenges associated with achieving sustained economic growth at the level aimed for nationally, especially in light of the likely continued expansion of urban Melbourne and the effects of future climate change.

 Progress toward these targets will be monitored primarily through:

-- Land for agriculture – updates to the Victorian Land Cover Time Series managed by the Department of Environment, Land, Water and Planning
+- Land for agriculture – updates to the Victorian Land Cover Time Series managed by the Department of Energy, Environment and Climate Action

 - Sustainable agriculture systems – drawing on quantitative and qualitative information from agricultural industries and surveys